virtualwatt/credorax/README.md

 ### Next steps

 Having done with this first test now I see the following refactories to be completed for the application further versions:
-- Use only "String" type data for having full dynamical control of validation
+- Use only "String" type data for having full dynamical control of validation, another way (probably more preferable) is to use custom validators (or some 3rd party ones) with ResponseEntityExceptionHandler
 - Avoid some copy-paste approaches implemented for different types of serialization (e.g. revealed vs sanitized vs encoded) and implement probably one proxy-style based on e.g. alpha functions executions to apply the corresponding behavior
 - Extend unit testing